 We regularly seek out continuing education by enrolling in workshops, taking online courses, studying research and data, and talking with veteran dog enthusiasts.
 We are members of border terrier and papillon national and regional breed clubs.
 Two members of our family circle are DVMs with PhDs focused on veterinary medicine.
 Blair is currently enrolled in veterinary school; in a few years we will happily add another veterinarian to our family.

 Supporting the wider canine community is also a priority for us.
 Both Cynthia and Laura currently serve on the boards of state federations dedicated to the promotion of the health and well-being of all dogs and supporting responsible dog ownership.
 Both are also AKC legislative liaisons for their respective local all-breed clubs.
 Blair and Cynthia also serve as AKC canine ambassadors for their local clubs.
 All of us regularly volunteer time in support of dog shows, as well as agility, obedience, barn hunt, and scent work trials and events.
 Our local clubs offer public education programs and community canine health days.

-In 2018 we do not anticipate having any puppies available for placement.
 We do offer stud services in some circumstances.

 We are always happy to share information and talk with you about these great breeds.